-Clothing analysis provides the location of the clothing (covering the upper body) of a person who has been identified by face detection or face recognition.
+Clothing analysis provides the location of the clothing for a person who has been identified by face detection or face recognition.

 To determine the location of clothing

 - 1. Create a new configuration to send to HPE Media Server with the process action, or open an existing configuration that you want to modify. - 2.
 In the [Analysis] section, add a new analysis task by setting the AnalysisEngineN parameter.
 You can give the task any name, for example: